 -g option where we can provide local resolution with a percentage like

 %100 which means full screen.
 Or we can provide a pixel count resolution like

 $ rdesktop -g 100% 192.168.1.10

 Set Keyboardmap or Input Language

-Remote desktop connection will redirect our key strokes to the remote desktop.
-Remote system default keyboard map may different than our.
+The remote desktop connection will redirect our keystrokes to the remote desktop.
+Remote system default keyboard map may different than ours.
 We can explicitly specify the keymap we want to use during connection with the

 tr keyboard which is Turkish.

 The remote desktop connection windows will generally have some name that describes the connection.
 We can set window caption with the